liyi54/PlaySQL/README.md

 # PlaySQL
-Some POSTGRESql Queries with use case business requirements
+Some PostgreSQL queries with use case business requirements